We are the Duvenhage-family and live in the Kalahari of Namibia, Africa.

 Michael does all these arrangements of hunting permits, field preparation of trophies and also the actual guiding of clients.
 (You can click here to get info on Namibia's Hunting regulations.)

 Michael appreciates and knows our animals and their customs and will enlighten your hunting experience with special information and knowledge.
 This will contribute to an unforgettable African trophy hunting adventure.

 I am Tienie, married to Michael and we have 3 children: Maria (born 1998), Jan-Hendrik (born 2002) and Isabel (born 2005).
 I qualified as a Master Hunting Guide and also love to hunt.
-Our children however, need care and attention and I consider it as my main priority while they are still young.

 Our children also help with different chores and activities during hunts.
 They enjoy socializing with all the hunting friends from all over the globe.

 It is our wish that all of you will feel invited to